fernandobohrer/ansible-molecule-scenarios/README.md

 ## 🧰 Dependencies

+These [Molecule][01] scenarios were tested and are confirmed to work properly when using the dependencies that are listed [here][03].

-For details about the dependencies for the different scenarios, please check the relevant information in the `README.md` file within each scenario folder.
+For details about any specific dependencies for the different scenarios, please check the relevant information in the `README.md` file within each scenario folder.

 ## ⚡ Quick start